 - At the top of the page, click the My Organizations tab.

 - Under the My Organizations tab, click the Licensing tab.

 If you don’t see the Licensing tab, you may not be the administrator for your organization.
 (In My Esri, an organization means your business or place of work, not your ArcGIS Online organization.
 The administrator is often the primary maintenance contact for your organization.)
 To convert licenses, you need permission from your administrator.
 On the My Organizations tab, click the Request Permissions side tab.

-- In the list of tabs on the left, click Convert ArcGIS Pro Named User Licenses.
+- In the list of side tabs, under Licensing Tools, click Convert ArcGIS Pro Named User Licenses.

 - Under Step 1: Select License, scroll through the products to find the one you want to convert.

 Use the search box or the Sort By filters if you have a long list of products.

 In this example, there are 50 ArcGIS Pro Basic Named User licenses.
 Under the product name, note that the license type is Concurrent Use.
 The Named User licenses will be converted to Concurrent Use licenses.

 The version number and license type under the product name apply to the ArcGIS Desktop license as a whole as described in Types of ArcGIS Desktop licenses.
 You can only convert ArcGIS Pro Named User licenses to the type of ArcGIS Desktop license that you have.